 1. It may be better for the environment

-Ethanol carbon footprint is researched to be lower than gasoline.
+But how does ethanol reduce greenhouse gas (GHG) emissions?
+Ethanol’s carbon footprint is researched to be lower than gasoline.
 Fuel with higher ethanol contents, such as E85, has far fewer volatile components compared to gasoline.
-This means fewer gas emissions from evaporation.
-Even in low concentrations, such as in E10 fuel, ethanol reduces carbon monoxide emissions while improving fuel octane.

 Ethanol made from corn also reduces the need to drill for fossil fuel and can replace our reliance on environmentally sensitive shale oil.
 It also reduces the demand for new pipelines.